-49. This section provides that the affirmative procedure will be used for making subordinate legislation under this Bill (except for commencement orders).
-This means that subordinate legislation may not be made unless a draft has been laid before and approved by the National Assembly for Wales.
+51. This section provides that the affirmative procedure will be used for making subordinate legislation under this Bill (except for commencement orders).
+This means that subordinate legislation may not be made unless the Welsh Ministers have carried out a public consultation, and a draft has been laid before and approved by the National Assembly for Wales.